 The German government is planning to introduce a national Supply Chain Act.
-A corresponding draft bill is expected to be submitted to the cabinet for a decision in mid-March 2021 and is expected to be passed before the end of this legislative period.
+A corresponding draft bill was approved by the cabinet on 3 March and is expected to be passed before the end of this legislative period.
 That timeline could mean that the act could come into force on 1 January 2023.

 Which companies would be affected?

 Companies based in Germany with more than 1,000 employees are covered by the current bill.
 Medium-sized companies would not be affected.

 - From 1 January 2023, the act would apply to companies with more than 3,000 employees.

 - For companies with more than 1,000 employees, the act would apply from 1 January 2024.

 It shall be assessed by 30 June 2024 whether the bill should also apply to companies with less than 1,000 employees.